You-Gao/Blog/_work/2025-03-12-asyncparallel.md

 # async parallel

-No one really teaches programming within an async parallel frame.
+No one teaches programming within an async parallel frame.
 Which is a problem because most "*good*" applications or services use async/parallel concepts.
 The further problem is how amorphous the topic is with vague definitions, etc. Even worse, each language implements it differently.

 I made this post as a meta-post of resources for understanding async and parallel behavior of programs.
 It's a collection of rabbit holes, other blog posts, and documentation for understanding how to use this coding paradigm.